sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat.md

 Solution
 ---

-After you've completed all the steps, the final config is:
+After you've completed all the steps in the tutorial, the final config is:

 ```json
 {